Most people visit Bialowieza Forest in warm season. After all, winter is for skiing and drinking mulled wine in the mountains.

 Even though there might be plenty of snow around you, the most popular trails should be open and walkable.

-Remember that if you would like to access the strict bioreserve, you need to be assisted by a guide.
-We also highly recommend taking a guided tour if you are interested in animal tracking or you dream about seeing Polish bison in wild.
+Remember that if you would like to access the strict bioreserve in the National Park, you need to be assisted by a guide.
+We also highly recommend taking a guided tour if you are interested in animal tracking.
+Locals know all about the daily habits of bisons, deers or wolves, so if you don’t have much time and you are dying to see them in wild, get some help from a guide.

 It’s sauna time!